raviydevops/duffle_CNAB_bundles/README.md

 ```

 The spring boot app will now be running using dynamodb as backend.
-</br>This app can be tested through the below mentioned sample requests.
+</br>This service can be tested with the below mentioned sample requests.

 ### Sample Requests